dindihabeeb/submission_reminder_app_dindihabeeb/README.md

-# Summative Assessment; Intro to Linux & IT Tools: Submission Reminder App Setup Script
+# Summative Assessment, Intro to Linux & IT Tools: Setup Script

 ## Overview
 This repository contains a shell script (`create_environment.sh`) that sets up a directory structure for the Submission Reminder App.